 The first strand of ReBUILD for Resilience’s research focuses on four COVID-19 focused projects funded through our Responsive Fund – a flexible way for all partners and associate partners to access funds to support responsive activities.

-Follow us on Twitter for the latest updates on our progress.
-We expect to see the outputs of this work early in 2021.
+Follow us on Twitter for the latest on our progress.

 Partners: Burnet Institute Myanmar and Queen Margaret University